What is temporomandibular joint dysfunction (TMJ)?

-CLASSIFICATION – Diagnostic classification of temporomandibular disorders (TMDs) can be challenging, given the complexities inherent in presentations of headache and orofacial pain.
-Classification is critical to selecting the appropriate intervention.
-A summary of a study done by Okeson 2 estimated that about 35% or more of a population sample, which represented people of all ages, experienced physical signs and symptoms of TMD in their life.
-However; it was also noted that only about 5% to 10% of those that reported symptoms sought out treatment.
-By being able to characterize the epidemiology of and pathology of the impairment, and having an evidence based system to screen and evaluate for TMD, our doctors of physical therapy have been able to successfully treat, or refer when needed, to help those with this problem achieve a pain free life.
-1
+Diagnostic classification of temporomandibular disorders (TMDs) can be challenging.
+Classification is critical to selecting the best way to intervene.
+A summary of a study done by Okeson 2 estimated that about 35% or more of a population sample, experienced physical signs and symptoms of TMD in their life.
+It was also noted that only about 5% to 10% of those that reported symptoms sought out treatment.

 The physical therapy examination and evaluation is based on the Diagnostic Criteria for TMD, developed and validated by a consortium of specialists from the American Academy of Orofacial Pain.
 TMD disorders can be classified into one of three main groups:

 Group III Joint Dysfunctions.